EllieChen-Git/Oriental-Zodiac-Patronus/README.md

 # GitHub

-Pleas feel free to check this project out on GitHub: [Oriental Zodiac Patronus - GitHub](https://github.com/EllieChen-Git/terminal_app)
+Pleas feel free to check out this project on GitHub: [Oriental Zodiac Patronus - GitHub](https://github.com/EllieChen-Git/terminal_app)

 ------

 # Help

 ##### <u>How to Install Oriental Zodiac Patronus</u>
 Oriental Zodiac Patronus is a CLI application written in Ruby, which could be easily run on the command line.
 The whole program can be downloaded from GitHub (https://github.com/EllieChen-Git/terminal_app).

 ##### <u>Dependencies required by Oriental Zodiac Patronus</u>
-Before you start running Oriental Zodiac Patronus, you may wish to install Ruby Gem ‘colorize’ and 'artii' for better user experience.
+Before you start running Oriental Zodiac Patronus, you may wish to install Ruby Gems ‘colorize’ and 'artii' for better user experience.
 This can be simply done by enter ‘gem install colorize’ and ‘gem install artii’ on your command line.

 ##### <u>System/Hardware Requirements</u>
 There is no specific system/hardware requirement for this application.

 ##### <u>Features of Oriental Zodiac Patronus</u>
-- Feature 1 - Enter your birth year and receive your Chinese zodiac animal
+- Feature 1 ‘Chinese Zodiac Animal Test’ - Enter birth year and receive your Chinese zodiac animal
-- Feature 2 - Enter your zodiac animal to see your zodiac animal compatibility (best matches & major conflict)
+- Feature 2 ‘Animal Compatibility Test’ - Enter your zodiac animal to see your best & worst animal matches
-- Feature 3 - Enter your zodiac animal to predict your luck in 2020
+- Feature 3 ‘Luck Prediction in 2020: Tai Sui Test’ - Enter your zodiac animal to predict your luck in 2020

 ------